liquidinvestigations/oauth2-proxy/README.md

 # Oauth2-proxy forked for Liquid Investigations

-This fork adds a `liquid` provider to replace <authproxy url>, you can find it under `providers/liquid.go`.
-All other providers have been disabled.
+This fork adds a `liquid` provider to replace <https://github.com/liquidinvestigations/authproxy/>, you can find it under `providers/liquid.go`.

 Environment variables specific for the liquid provider: